 The first stages after someone dies

 If your loved one passes away at home, phone us after the doctor has been.
 We will then bring your loved one into our care with gentleness and respect.
-We make no extra charge for this even in the middle of the night.

 When someone dies at home or in a nursing home